Asset Allocation: Equity, Fixed Income and Cash

 Risk Tolerance – balancing your portfolio

 That said, there are other factors in play.
-One is your tolerance for risk.
+One is our tolerance for risk.
 I really dislike the risk tolerance question.
 It’s kind of like asking one of my friends if they like their wings spicy.
 The answer is always yes and often leads to a competition.
 Same with risk tolerance.
 Of course I can handle risk.
-It’s a different story when the market is down 40%, some of my companies are down 80% and I’m retired.

 Instead of risk tolerance, I think more about balancing my portfolio.
 While we have really good data on the past 100 years or so, we really don’t know what the future will bring.